MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 3. Navigate to **Surface Hub** > **Apps & features**.
 4. Select **Open Store** and search for the app you're looking for.

-### Download app packages from Microsoft Store for Business
+### Download app packages from Microsoft Store via WinGet

-To download the app package you need to install apps on your Surface Hub, visit the [Microsoft Store for Business](https://www.microsoft.com/business-store).
-The Store for Business is where you can find, acquire, and manage apps for the Windows 10 devices in your organization, including Surface Hub.

 > [!NOTE]
-> Currently, Surface Hub only supports offline-licensed apps available through the Store for Business.
+> Currently, Surface Hub only supports offline-licensed apps available through the Microsoft Store.
 App developers set offline-license availability when they submit apps.

-Find and acquire the app you want, then download:
+As [described earlier](#browse-apps-for-surface-hub), find and acquire the app you want, then download:

 - The offline-licensed app package (either an .appx or an .appxbundle)
 - The *unencoded* license file (if you're using provisioning packages to install the app)
 - The *encoded* license file (if you're using MDM to distribute the app)
 - Any necessary dependency files

-For more information, see [Download an offline-licensed app](/microsoft-store/distribute-offline-apps#download-an-offline-licensed-app).-->

 ### Install offline-licensed apps via provisioning package